nabeel-turing/e2e_sanity_checks/README.md

 # Base Configs

-1. Create a venv and install the requirement in `requirements.txt`
+1. Create a venv (python 3.12.5) and install the requirement in `requirements.txt`

 2. Make sure you have a service account file in the project root.
 Update the name `SERVICE_ACCOUNT_FILE` in `sanity_orchestrator_with_download.py` & in `docker_orchestrator_colab.ipynb` (in Setup and Auth section)

-3. Adjust the max docker containers to run in parallel in `Create Batches and Configuration Files for Docker Runs` section.

-4. Run the notebook `download_apis.ipynb` to download apis and relevant files.
+3. Run the notebook `download_apis.ipynb` to download apis and relevant files.

 4. Create the docker image using the following command
 ```docker build -t gen-agents-auto-qc .```